 Introduction to Text Effects in After Effects

 Adobe After Effects is a video editing and motion graphics program used in the post-production process.
 The program has a lot of features and tools that make the application demanding and interesting to get hands-on.
 The software can be used by motion graphics editors, animators, and graphic designers.
-After effects is mostly used for 2D purposes and artworks.
+After-effects are mostly used for 2D purposes and artworks.
 Though, we can use the software for basic 3D editing.
-The program has camera tracking and animation presets with plugins and functions that help the user to work smoothly and easily on the program.
+The program has camera tracking, and animation presets with plugins and functions that help the user to work smoothly and easily on the program.
 Text animation in After effects can be done by different methods and techniques.
-We can either achieve by animating the transform properties or apply a certain text animation preset on the text.
+We can either achieve this by animating the transform properties or apply a certain text animation preset to the text.
 The text can also be animated by using selectors and other techniques.
 These selectors are used as masks and can be helpful in-text animations.

 Examples to Depict Different Text Animation Effects

 Here we are going to see the different text Animation Effects.

 Step 1: Open a new project on After effects.
 Select Composition and create a new composition of 1920 * 1080 pixels.

 Step 2: Go to LAYER and create a new solid layer.

 Step 3: Take a Layer with Yellow color background

 Step 4: Go to Layer and create a new Text Layer

 Step 5: Now the layer which we have to create put some input lets take an example“ EDUCATION”